About UcmPSTools

 UcmPSTools is a collection of PowerShell functions to ease the administration of Microsoft Teams Unified Communications features and its related services.
 If you're a Teams Voice engineer or transitioning from Skype for Business to Teams, you should find many of these functions useful.

 This initially started out as a scratch pad for my commonly used UC-related functions.
 I took it as an opportunity to centralize much of the code I use in my daily work.
-Instead of just building things bespoke for me, I decided to clean all the functions up, heavily document them and release them on the PowerShell Gallery for you all to enjoy.
+Instead of just building things bespoke for me, I decided to clean all the functions up, heavily document them and release them on the for you all to enjoy.

-Automatically manage Teams-related Office365 connections (Connections and Modules)
+Automatically manage Teams-related Office365 connections ()

-Manage Service Plans, AKA Office 365 "Apps" (Licences and Service Plans)
+Manage Service Plans, AKA Office 365 "Apps" ()

 Sanitise usernames from customer lists (Find-UcmSuppliedUserDetails)